phetsims/geometric-optics/doc/implementation-notes.md

 ## Sound

-All sounds in this sim are provided by common code.
+All sounds in this sim are provided by common code UI components.
+This are currently no sounds associated with sim-specific UI components and interactions.

 ## Alternative Input